Blowleaf/streampodvms/docs/admins_docs.md

 ## 1. Welcome
-This page is created for MediaCMS administrators that are responsible for setting up the software, maintaining it and making modifications.
+This page is created for StreamPod administrators that are responsible for setting up the software, maintaining it and making modifications.

 ## 2. Server Installation

 The core dependencies are Python3, Django3, Celery, PostgreSQL, Redis, ffmpeg.
-Any system that can have these dependencies installed, can run MediaCMS.
+Any system that can have these dependencies installed, can run StreamPod.
 But we strongly suggest installing on Linux Ubuntu (tested on versions 20, 22).

 Installation on an Ubuntu system with git utility installed should be completed in a few minutes with the following steps.
 Make sure you run it as user root, on a clear system, since the automatic script will install and configure the following services: Celery/PostgreSQL/Redis/Nginx and will override any existing settings.